By

 Violations of those laws can carry civil penalties and fines.
 Thus, the risk is associated with operating in a country without a footprint.

-Due to lengthy timelines, expenses and risks, many companies expanding into new markets decide to use an
+Due to lengthy timelines, expenses and risks, many companies expanding into new markets decide to use an Employer of Record to manage the entire process.

 Using an Employer of Record can be an efficient way to employ personnel in a new market.
 As an EOR will have an established legal entity, they can manage payroll, employment and immigration requirements and ensure that you adhere to local compliance requirements when setting up an entity.

-Challenge #2: Moving Money
+Challenge #2: Moving money

 This money movement is done through international wire transfers, with the transaction cost incurred by the company.